Charles Willis Ward

-Born in Michigan in 1856, Charles Willis Ward was a noted American businessman and conservationist.
+Charles Willis Ward (1856-1920) was born in Michigan and was a noted American businessman and conservationist.

 Ward operated the Cottage Gardens Nurseries in Queens, Long Island, New York.
 As a leading grower of carnations, he helped to establish the American Carnation Society.
 He also helped to create the American Peony Society, over which he presided for many years.

 Ward also was involved with the American Breeders Association, later known as the American Genetic Association.

 According to documents in the Harry S. Truman Library, Ward "explored the Everglades for the Smithsonian Institution about the turn of the century."

 Around 1910 he teamed with businessman and conservationist E. A. McIlhenny to purchase 54000 acre of Louisiana coastal marshland for the purpose of establishing a wildfowl refuge.
 Ward and McIlhenny deeded 13000 acre of this land in 1911 to the state of Louisiana, which dubbed it the Ward-McIlhenny refuge, now known as State Wildlife Refuge.